polyquantique/QDecomp/README.md

 # QDecomp
-`QDecomp` is a standalone software package to perform multiple decompositions of single qubit and two-qubit quantum gates.
+`QDecomp` is a standalone software package to perform multiple decompositions of single-qubit and two-qubit quantum gates.

 The package primarily focuses on decomposing gates into the Clifford+T universal subset by implementing the algorithm proposed by Ross and Selinger [[1]](#ref1).